sethsandaru/pheasant/README.md

 ## Why?
 - From high-level/end-users PoV: I want to manage data with ease with Good UI, I'm bored with Excel and stuff.
-- From low-level/code-wise: CRUD mostly copy-paste, let's do less of that hehehe.
+- From low-level/code-wise: CRUD mostly copy-paste, let's do less of that and Pheasant will help you.

 ## Dependencies
 - Go 1.16